Density of the free additive convolution of multi-cut measures

-where the cubic root is determined by the fact that $\omega_\beta$ is a self-mapping of the upper-half plane and that on $\mathbb{R}$, its real part is increasing outside of the support of $\mu_\alpha\boxplus\mu_\beta$.
-We deduce from \eqref{approx I}, \eqref{rappel comparaison} and the Cauchy-Stieltjes inversion formula, the existence of a strictly positive constant $C_2$ such that
+where the cubic root is determined by the fact that $\omega_\beta$ maps the upper-half plane to itself and that its real part is strictly increasing on each interval of $\mathbb{R}\backslash\mathrm{supp}(\nu_{\beta})$.
+We deduce from \eqref{approx I}, \eqref{rappel comparaison}~and the Cauchy-Stieltjes inversion formula, the existence of a strictly positive constant $C_2$ such~that